-Primary components of the 2022 property and casualty reinsurance program are summarized below.
+Primary components of the 2023 property and casualty reinsurance program are summarized below.
 The premium estimates below occurred near the beginning of each respective year, when direct written premiums that were subject to applicable reinsurance treaties were also estimated.

 Property per risk treaty - The primary purpose of the property treaty is to provide capacity up to \$50 million, adequate for the majority of the risks we write.
 It also includes protection for extra-contractual liability coverage losses.
 We retain the first \$10 million of each loss.
 Losses between \$10 million and \$50 million are reinsured at 100%.
-The 2022 ceded premium estimate was \$41 million, compared with \$36 million for the 2021 estimate.
+The 2023 ceded premium estimate was \$54 million, compared with \$41 million for the 2022 estimate.

 Property excess treaty - We purchased a property reinsurance treaty that provides an additional \$50 million in protection for certain property losses.
 This treaty, along with the property per risk treaty, provides a total of \$100 million of protection.
-The 2022 ceded premium estimate was approximately \$4 million, essentially unchanged from the 2021 estimate.
+The 2023 ceded premium estimate was approximately \$6 million, compared with \$4 million for the 2022 estimate.

 Casualty per occurrence treaty - The casualty treaty provides capacity up to \$25 million.
 Similar to the property treaty, it provides sufficient capacity to cover the vast majority of casualty accounts we insure and also includes protection for extra-contractual liability coverage losses.
 We retain the first \$10 million of each loss.
 Losses between \$10 million and \$25 million are reinsured at 100%.
-The 2022 ceded premium estimate was \$15 million, compared with \$13 million for the 2021 estimate.
+The 2023 ceded premium estimate was \$19 million, compared with \$15 million for the 2022 estimate.

 Casualty excess treaty - We purchase a casualty reinsurance treaty that provides an additional \$45 million in protection for certain casualty losses.
 This treaty, along with the casualty per occurrence treaty, provides a total of \$70 million of protection for workers' compensation, extra-contractual liability coverage and clash coverage losses, which would apply when a single occurrence involves multiple policyholders of The Cincinnati Insurance Companies or multiple coverages for one insured.
-The 2022 ceded premium estimate was approximately \$3 million, essentially unchanged from the 2021 estimate.
+The 2023 ceded premium estimate was approximately \$4 million, compared with \$3 million for the 2022 estimate.

-Property catastrophe treaty - To protect against catastrophic events such as wind and hail, hurricanes or earthquakes, we purchased property catastrophe reinsurance with a limit up to \$900 million.
-To promote pricing stability over changing market conditions, parts of this treaty are written on a multi-year basis.
+Property catastrophe treaty - To protect against catastrophic events such as wind and hail, winter storms, hurricanes or earthquakes, we purchased property catastrophe reinsurance with a limit up to \$1.100 billion.
 This treaty and our property and casualty treaties contain exclusions for communicable disease and cyber losses.
+This treaty also contains an exclusion for terrorism which varies in level of coverage across the program.
 Aggregation of losses into one event, sometimes referred to as an hours clause, varies by peril.
 For example, the general provision in this treaty is 168 hours, but it is 120 hours for a wind event and 96 hours for a riot or civil commotion event.
 Losses from the same occurrence can be aggregated into one limit over the hour period applicable to the peril causing the loss and applied to the treaty towards recovery.
 The treaty contains one reinstatement provision.
-The 2022 ceded premium estimate was \$47 million, compared with \$47 million for the 2021 estimate.
-We retain the first \$100 million of any loss, and a share of losses up to \$900 million.
+The 2023 ceded premium estimate was \$49 million, compared with \$47 million for the 2022 estimate.
+We retain the first \$200 million of any loss, and a share of losses up to \$1.100 billion.
 The percentage share we retain for each layer of coverage is indicated below:

-- 54.4% of losses between \$100 million and \$200 million - 14.6% of losses between \$200 million and \$300 million - 10.1% of losses between \$300 million and \$400 million - 10.6% of losses between \$400 million and \$600 million - 23.1% of losses between \$600 million and \$800 million - 52.9% of losses between \$800 million and \$900 million
+- 58.1% of losses between \$200 million and \$300 million - \circ ~ 17.7% of losses between \$300 million and \$400 million - 14.4% of losses between \$400 million and \$600 million - 41.1% of losses between \$600 million and \$800 million - 47.6% of losses between \$800 million and \$900 million - 53.8% of losses between \$900 million and \$1.100 billion